vladyslavmarkovaccenture/openbsw/libs/bsw/io/doc/user/ireader.rst

 ------------

 The next sequence diagram visualizes the two step ``peek()`` and ``release()`` API.
-After a call to ``peek()`` returns a :ref:`estd_slice` of data with size greater than zero, the user can consume this data.
+After a call to ``peek()`` returns a etl::span of data with size greater than zero, the user can consume this data.
 A call to ``release()`` frees the data again, also invalidating it for the user.
 **It must not be used** anymore after calling ``release()``.